fador/mineserver/README.md

-# NOTICE

-Please see https://github.com/Mineserver/mineserver2 - all new
-development will take place there.
-Thank you!
-*NOTE:* MS1 is still more functional than MS2.
-Current MS1 should work with latest Minecraft client.
-Submit bugs to GitHub Issues.

 # Mineserver
 *by Fador & Nredor and others*

 You can find the core team from #mineserver @ irc.freenode.net Also mail to developers@mineserver.be will reach us.

-    Copyright (c) 2010-2011, The Mineserver Project
+    Copyright (c) 2010-2012, The Mineserver Project

 Custom Minecraft server software written in C++.

 ### NOTICE
-Currently in development.
-Server still lacks some features and might have some serious bugs.
+Server still lacks features compared to original minecraft server.

-**Tested to build on**
+**Supported platforms**

- * Windows (VS2010 and VS2008 projects included)
+ * Windows (VS2010 project included)
  * Linux

- * (Mac OS X)
- * (FreeBSD / PCBSD)
+Server has also been tested to build on Mac OS X and FreeBSD/PCBSD but we do not officially support those.

 We are trying to minimize memory and CPU usage compared to original Java server.